wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Infrastructure/OS/OperatingSystem/OperatingSystem-Reference.md

 - [2017-How to write a simple operating system](http://mikeos.sourceforge.net/write-your-own-os.html)：This document shows you how to write and build your first operating system in x86 assembly language.

+- [How Operating Systems Work: 10 Concepts you Should Know as a Developer](https://parg.co/UVV): In this article, the author shares 10 critical operating system concepts that you need to learn if you want to get good at developing software.

 # CPU

 * [Why Raspberry Pi Isn't Vulnerable to Spectre or Meltdown](http://t.cn/RH3DVKj): To help us understand why, here’s a little primer on some concepts in modern processor design.